Artform & practices:

-Funding continues to be available to support applications in: architecture, arts participation, film, literature, opera, traditional arts, venues, visual arts and young people, children and education.
+Funding continues to be available to support applications in: architecture, arts participation, circus, dance, literature, music, opera, street arts and spectacle, venues, visual arts and young people, children and education.

-In the meantime if you require further information please contact the relevant artform / arts practice assistant.
-Contact details are available on our staff contact and adviser list: http://www.artscouncil.ie/en/contact_details.aspx
+If you require further information please contact the relevant artform/arts practice assistant.
+Contact details are available on our staff contact and adviser list: ttp://www.artscouncil.ie/en/contact_details.aspx

-The primary purpose of Travel and Training Outbound is to support individuals who wish to avail of training and other professional development opportunities abroad, where the focus is on the development of the individual’s own arts practice.
+The objective of the travel and training outbound award is to support individuals who wish to avail of training and other professional development opportunities abroad (outside the Island of Ireland).
+This strand accounts for the greater part of the funding available.
+The priority here is the development of the individual’s own arts practice, including:

-Travel and Training Outbound will facilitate participation in once-off training opportunities, specialist courses or masterclasses.
-The award will support formal postgraduate training only where the selected course is of a type and/or at a level not available in Ireland; applicants must provide evidence that this is the case.
+The award will support formal postgraduate training only where the selected course is of a type and/or at a level not available in Ireland (artform variations may apply).
+Applicants must provide evidence that this is the case.